kallebelins/mvp24hours-netcore-samples/src/simple-pipeline-customer-api/CustomerAPI.WebAPI/README.md

 ### Core
 Heart of the application.
 In this project we define the business: entities, valueobjects/dtos, validations, service contracts, enumerators, messages, specifications, builders or any other business definition.

-### Application
-Layer where we implement/develop the rules defined in the "Core".
-We use this project as a gateway to the business frontier, which means that we will be able to consume business rules in different technologies (desktop, web api, web services, web mvc, web forms, hosted services, etc.).

 ### WebAPI
 Layer that lies on the project boundary.
 We use this project to make the resources (data and actions) of our API available.
 Our client will connect via HTTP requests to get resources in JSON format ("application/json").